rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

     git clone git://github.com/mozilla/rust.git
     cd rust
+    ./configure   # this may take a while if this is your first time, as it downloads LLVM

+If you already have one of the prereqs installed, like Python or Perl, make sure the PATH environment variable is set so the configure script can find it, otherwise you will get errors during configure.

-    ./configure   # this may take a while if this is your first time, as it downloads LLVM make    # this will definitely take a while if this is your first time, as it builds LLVM
+    make    # this will definitely take a while if this is your first time, as it builds LLVM

 Optional steps: